rodburns/exc-sycl-training/README.md

 ### How to use the Materials

-To use these materials simply clone this repository.

 The exercises can be found in "Code_Exercises" in the sub-directory for each topic.
 Each exercise has a markdown document instructing what to do in the exercise, a source file to start with and a solution file to provide an